Here at Rock Creek Wellness, we use the GE Lunar Prodigy for our DXA (Dual Energy X-Ray Absorptiometry) scanning.

-Knowledge of your body’s specific fat distribution can tip you off to potentially serious health challenges in your future.
+*Knowledge of your body’s specific fat distribution can tip you off to potentially serious weight loss challenges in your future.
 The best way to illustrate this point is to examine two common body shapes found on the street today: the “apple” and the “pear.”

 Android fat is the fat stored in the midsection of the body: predominantly in the abdomen, but also the fat stored in the chest and upper arms.
 This is a common fat-storage location among men and is associated with an “apple shape.”
 It’s consistently associated with increased risk of heart disease and diabetes, hormonal imbalances, some cancers, sleep apnea, and more.